kentmacdonald2/battle-snake-2017/README.md

 # Battlesnake 2017 Entry
-####By Kent MacDonald and Benjamin Cunningham
+#### By Kent MacDonald and Benjamin Cunningham

-###2017 Battlesnake Advanced Division Entry
+### 2017 Battlesnake Advanced Division Entry

-We used an aggresive strategy that looks for food and relatively save positioning via AStar search using a straight line distance heuristic
+We used an aggressive strategy that looks for food and relatively safe positioning via AStar search using a straight line distance heuristic

 (general info about deploying python-based battlesnakes below)